5nizza/5nizza.github.io/_posts/2015-10-14-on-original-algorithm-for-games-of-incomplete-information.md

 I found the definition of games of partial information unusual.
 It has two axioms, without which Reif's algorithm is wrong.
-Below I describe the definition and what happens if we take away the second axiom.
+Below I describe the definition and what happens if we remove the second axiom.

 The setup is: a game is $$G=(POS_0, POS_1, \rightarrow)$$, with
 $$POS_0 \cap POS_1 = \emptyset$$, every position of $$POS_{0/1}$$ have